Royal rift 'began after William told Harry to heed their mother's advice to not marry in haste'

 William is understood to have questioned his younger brother about the hastiness of his engagement to the television actress he’d known only for months.

-The paper claimed Harry was "besotted with worldly divorcee Meghan" and "didn’t welcome this guidance".
+The paper also claims Harry was "besotted with worldly divorcee Meghan" and "didn’t welcome this guidance".

-The brothers’ relationship is said to have further soured when words were exchanged between Kate and bride-to-be Meghan over Princess Charlotte's bridesmaid dress.
+The brothers’ relationship is rumoured to have further soured when words were exchanged between Kate and bride-to-be Meghan over Princess Charlotte's bridesmaid dress.

 "At one stage Kate was said to have been reduced to tears," it is claimed.